-- 3.1 University College staff are governed by the requirements of the Data Protection Act 2018.
-Under this, all data relating to a person's physical or mental health is regarded as sensitive, personal data. - 3.2 In all cases where, in the member of staff's judgement, it would be in the student's best interest to disclose sensitive information (e.g. so that appropriate support may be considered), the student's informed consent should be obtained where possible.
-Once consent has been obtained, it is the responsibility of the individual relaying the information to ensure that it is done under the terms agreed. - 3.3 If a student chooses not to consent, in the majority of cases this decision should be respected.
+- 15. University College staff are governed by the requirements of the Data Protection Act 2018.
+Under this, all data relating to a person's physical or mental health is regarded as sensitive, personal data. - 16.
+In all cases where, in the member of staff's judgement, it would be in the student's best interest to disclose sensitive information (e.g. so that appropriate support may be considered), the student's informed consent should be obtained where possible, and if a student is under 18, their parent/carer should be informed and consent obtained.
+Once consent has been obtained, it is the responsibility of the individual relaying the information to ensure that it is done under the terms agreed. - 17.
+If a student, or their parent/carer if they are under 18, chooses not to consent, in the majority of cases this decision should be respected.
 In this scenario, the implications of non-disclosure in terms of additional support should be made clear.
 However, there are rare occasions when the student's consent is withheld, or it is impracticable to try to obtain it, when confidentiality may be broken.
-These include: - 3.3.1 When the student's mental health has deteriorated to the extent of threatening his/her personal safety or that of others; - 3.3.2 When the student is at risk of serious abuse, violence, radicalisation or sexual exploitation; - 3.3.3 When the student's behaviour is adversely affecting the rights and safety of others; - 3.3.4 Where the University College or a member of staff would be liable to civil or criminal proceedings if the information was not disclosed (e.g. If a crime had been committed);
+These include:

-3.3.5 Where the student is under the age of 18 or would be considered an adult with care and/or support needs (see WUC's Child Protection & Safeguarding Policy).
+- a.
+When the student's mental health has deteriorated to the extent of threatening his/her personal safety or that of others; - b.
+When the student is at risk of serious abuse, violence, radicalisation or sexual exploitation; - c.
+When the student's behaviour is adversely affecting the rights and safety of others; - d.
+Where the University College or a member of staff would be liable to civil or criminal proceedings if the information was not disclosed (e.g. If a crime had been committed); - e.
+Where the student is under the age of 18 or would be considered an adult with care and/or support needs (see WUC's Child Protection & Safeguarding Policy).